apache/cloudstack-docs/rtd/source/concepts.rst

 About Primary Storage
 ~~~~~~~~~~~~~~~~~~~~~

-Primary storage is associated with a cluster or (in KVM and VMware) a
+Primary storage is associated with a cluster, and it stores
-zone, and it stores the disk volumes for all the VMs running on hosts.
+virtual disks for all the VMs running on hosts in that cluster.
+On KVM and VMware, you can provision primary storage on a per-zone basis.

 You can add multiple primary storage servers to a cluster or zone.
 At
 least one is required.
 It is typically located close to the hosts for